pmean/build-website/text/06/AdditionsImprovements.md

 - Sample size justification
 output: html_document
 ---
-> I\'ve been busy adding new pages and improving old pages.
-Here\'s a
+> I've been busy adding new pages and improving old pages.
+Here's a
 > summary of my activity.
 >
 > **New pages**.
 I have added two new courses to my training page: